Dogs and Seasonal Allergies: Sniffle-Free Tips

 Understanding Dog Behavior with Allergies

-When our furry friends start to show signs of allergies, they’re not just trying to give us a hard time—they’re usually pretty uncomfortable.
+When our pups start to show signs of allergies, they’re not just trying to give us a hard time – they’re usually pretty uncomfortable.
 Recognizing these behaviors can be key to getting them the relief they need.

 Compulsive Scratching and Licking

-It’s hard not to notice when your dog constantly scratches behind their ears or licks its paws.
+It’s hard not to notice when your dog constantly scratches behind their ears or licks their paws.
 It’s like they’ve got this itch that no amount of scratching can soothe.

 Changes in Activity and Mood